Infineon/mtb-example-wifi-mqtt-client/README.md

    <details><summary><b>Using CLI</b></summary>

-     From the terminal, execute the `make program` command to build and program the application for default core using the default toolchain to the default target.
+     From the terminal, execute the `make program` command to build and program the application for the default core using the default toolchain to the default target.
 The default toolchain and default core values are specified in the application's Makefile but you can override this value manually:
       ```
       make program TOOLCHAIN=<toolchain> CORE=<core>
       ```